 Intelligence Disruption Index

-Measuring whether AI is replacing human work
+Measuring how fast AI is disrupting human labor

 MinimalEarlyModerateSignificantExtreme